Nico0302/leros2/README.md

 - `--dataset.fps`: Use a fixed FPS rate to capture frames.
 - `--clock_topic`: Use a ROS 2 topic to capture frames every time a message is published. (`--dataset.fps` should also be specified to populate the FPS metadata)

-> [!IMPORTANT]
-> Make sure your camera topic publish frequency and dataset FPS are the same.
-Ideally the camera topic should be used as the clock topic to allign properioceptive and image observations.

 ### Multi Episode Example

 If multiple episodes are performed during the recording a `task_topic` should be specified.
-After each string message published with the tasked description the converter will create a new episode.
-If no `task_topic` is specified, only one episode will be created, starting after all required topics are recieved atleast once.
+After each string message published with the task description the converter will create a new episode.
+If no `task_topic` is specified, only one episode will be created.

 ```shell
 leros2-convert \